Dealing With Stress

 system, thereby helping us in dealing with stress.
 We will discuss:

 - California Poppy.
-In dealing with stress using the California Poppy, Mountain Rose Herbs describes it as follows: "California poppy is most often employed to provide restful
+In dealing with stress using the California Poppy is described as follows: "California poppy is most often employed to provide restful

 sleep without the side effects of benzodiazepine drugs such as Librium, Valium, and Xanax.